EngineMachiner/beat4sprite/README.md

 ### HOW TO USE

+  0. Make sure you have tapLua. ( https://github.com/EngineMachiner/tapLua )
   1. Drop the beat4sprite folder into the Modules folder of _fallback.
   2. Load the beat4sprite.lua module in OutFox. ( LoadModule("beat4sprite/beat4sprite.lua") in the initial screen )